dhruv-suthar/Web2API/README.md

 **Motia Streams** store real-time progress updates as each step completes, which the frontend polls to display job status.

-**Cron Step** runs every 5 minutes to check scheduled monitors and triggers fresh scrapes with `use_cache: False`, ensuring monitored URLs always get up-to-date data.
+**Cron Step** runs every 5 minutes to check scheduled scrapers jobs and triggers to scrape data with `use_cache: False`, ensuring monitored URLs always get up-to-date data.

 #### Motia Features Summary